AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 code can be found here: TODO
 my pr: https://github.com/genestealer/everblu-meters-esp8266-improved/pull/3

-# Side Notes
-I did this with WSL on Windows, and to get the serial adapter to work from Windows > WSL I needed to install and use this tool: found this post to get usb port mapped to wsl: https://askubuntu.com/questions/1461302/i-need-help-connecting-serial-ports-to-ubuntu-in-wsl

-out of scope for the blog post maybe...

 # Next
 3d print a case to tidy it up and tidy up the solution.
 TODO